UPHL-BioNGS/Grandeur/README.md

 Default workflow that takes fastq files, runs them through QC/serotyping/etc, creates contig files
 ```
 # using singularity
-nextflow run UPHL-BioNGS/Grandeur -profile singularity
+nextflow run UPHL-BioNGS/Grandeur -profile singularity --reads <path to reads>
 # using docker
-nextflow run UPHL-BioNGS/Grandeur -profile docker
+nextflow run UPHL-BioNGS/Grandeur -profile docker --reads <path to reads>
 ```

 ### Choosing the right profile
-For simplificity for the **End User**, Grandeur has some profiles which _should_ fit the majority of uses.
-A profile is not required, but will hopefully makes things easier.
+For simplificity, Grandeur has some profiles which _should_ fit the majority of uses.
 The workflow is meant to work with containers and has basic profiles for both docker and singularity, which are in the example above.
 Otherwise, *ALL* the commands used in the workflow will need to be present PATH.

 #### Choose a container manager
 - singularity : use singularity to manage containers
 - docker : use docker to manage containers

 ### Choose the start and end point
-- fastq_to_consensus     : (Default) for starting with paired-end fastq files and continuing in the workflow to contigs in a fasta file
 - msa                    : for multiple sequence alignment with roary (all inputs should be related) of input files
-- just_fastq             : starting with paired-end fastq files and continuing in the workflow to contigs and ignores all processes for fasta/contig files
-- just_fasta             : starting with fasta files and ignores all processes for fastq files
-- fastq_to_msa           : for starting with paired-end fastq files and continuing in the workflow to a phylogenetic tree and snp matrix
-- fasta_to_msa           : for starting with fasta/contig files and continuing in the workflow to a phylogenetic tree and snp matrix
-- extras_off             : turns off all processes other than fastp, bbduk, and spades (msa subworkflow is not affected)
+- just_msa               : for multiple sequence alignment with roary (all inputs should be related) of input files, and turns off processes not directly used
 - uphl                   : the profile used at UPHL (is not intended to work on other systems)

 WARNING: All input files for `*msa*` profiles must all be somewhat related (i.e. same species) because they need to share enough genes in their core genome.